Deadline extended: now closing Monday 2 December.

 In 2019, the major prize is $6000, with a second prize of $2000 and a third prize of $1000.
 All three winners will be published in the first issue of Overland’s print magazine of 2020.

-The competition is open now and closes 11.59 pm Sunday 17 November 2019.
+The competition has been extended and is now closing 11.59 pm Monday 2 December 2019.
 Please read the entry guidelines below to confirm eligibility.

 Entry fee: $12 for subscribers and $20 for non-subscribers.